Design Patterns for Embedded Systems

 - Flexible memory management using different manager classes

-- Dynamically alterable memory allocation strategies
+- Dynamically adjustable memory allocation strategies

 - Design Pattern Strategy